niemasd/How-to-Teach-Online/teach_online/modalities.md

 and we will discuss how online learning can be effectively utilized in each.
 This chapter will establish more generalized frameworks of teaching, and future chapters will hone in on specific tasks that can be implemented within those frameworks.
+We want to emphasize that many of the individual teaching components we describe in each of the following modality descriptions can be used across multiple modalities
+(e.g. both in-person and online classrooms commonly use online discussion boards and assessments), and we will dive into specific components in later chapters.

 ## Fully In-Person